Skip to main content

 pnpm create @elata-biosciences/elata-demo my-app

-pnpm create @elata-biosciences/elata-demo my-app -- --template eeg-ble
+pnpm create @elata-biosciences/elata-demo my-app -- --template rppg

 pnpm dlx @elata-biosciences/create-elata-demo -- --list-templates